 Michelle Brenner PGDip Conflict Resolution (Macq.Univ.) was one of the first to receive post-graduate qualifications in Conflict Resolution within Australia in 1994.
 Since then she has been a pioneer in the practice and development of the field.
 She was a forerunner in mediation in local government, being the first full time mediator for an inner city Sydney council.
 She has consulted for the NSW Department of Education, the Federal Department of Immigration and the NSW Police Force.
-Michelle now teaches Assertive Communication at a community college.
-She is one of the founding members of Holistic Practices Beyond Borders Inc. She has published 2 books, “Conscious Connectivity: Creating Dignity in Conversation”, and “Conversations on Compassion” and more recently 2022 Self-Care The real story of healing, available at Amazon.com.
+Michelle taught Assertive Communication at a community college.
+She is one of the founding members of Holistic Practices Beyond Borders Inc. She has published 3 books, “Conscious Connectivity: Creating Dignity in Conversation”, “Conversations on Compassion” and more recently 2022 Self-Care The real story of healing, available at Amazon.com.
 Prior to her career in Conflict Resolution, Michelle was a Natural Health Therapist.
 She has travelled extensively and lived in Hawaii, Japan, Indonesia, Israel, France New Zealand.
 Michelle lives in Sydney, Australia and is a certified Nature Forest Therapy Guide.

 Contact Michelle Brenner

 The real story of healing.

 Conflict is All in the Mind--or is it?

 I think that there is a lot of confusion in the field about how the vagal nerve and our instinctual responses affect us when we are in conflict--specifically how does the vagal nerve respond when we are scared in conflict?

 Conflict in the 21st century- a revised look at our biology